pieterhouwen/somestuff/README.md

 Gives a summary of most commonly checked options, such as:

-- Expiry date
+-Expiry date
-- Bitlenght (strength of certificate)
+-Bitlenght (strength of certificate)
-- Just a long list of details
+-Just a long list of details

 * Complete destroy pkg

 Completely removes a package from Arch Linux and optionally also its dependencies